zriyansh/signoz.io/blog/2021-09-13-jaeger-vs-prometheus.md

 ## Alternative to Jaeger and Prometheus - SigNoz
 SigNoz is a full-stack open-source application performance monitoring and observability tool which can be used in place of Jaeger and Prometheus.
 It provides advanced distributed tracing capabilities along with metrics under a single dashboard.

 SigNoz is built to support OpenTelemetry natively.
 [OpenTelemetry](https://opentelemetry.io/) is becoming the world standard for generating and managing telemetry data (Logs, metrics and traces).
-It also provides users flexibility in terms of storage.
-You can choose between ClickHouse or Kafka + Druid as your backend storage while installing SigNoz.
+It provides a fast OLAP datastore, ClickHouse as the storage backend.

 <Screenshot
     alt="Architecture of SigNoz with OpenTelemetry and ClickHouse"